govwiki/process_ixbrl/README.md

 4.
 5. PDF - Convert the Inline XBRL File to a PDF, store in on the server, and return it to the user.
 One library that can accomplish this is WeasyPrint (https://doc.courtbouillon.org/weasyprint/stable/) but there are several others.
 6.
-7. PARSE - Parse the file and output all tagged information as a CSV.
+7. CSV - Parse the file and output all tagged information as a CSV.
 Returned columns will include the item name, the value and some concepts derived from the contextRef that is provided in each of the document’s ix:nonFraction and ix:nonNumeric tags.

-## Dependancies
+## Dependencies
 - flask - Rest Framework
 - Waitress - Production grade server
 - arelle - xbrl open source library